idriss-ensias/checkers-pygame/README.md

 - the paths you can take when capturing pieces is drawn as tree
 - the points and the move log are shown on the right
 - you can start a new game
 - on the next update i will turn this game into a network game (i knwo using web tech is much easier but i'm doing this to learn python more)
+- i will also try to implement an AI module to play against the computer, i am still reading on the subject
+- please note that i did not copy from another checkers game project and all the algorithms are mine
 - i would appreciate your comment and feedback at idriss.el.moussaouiti@gmail.com